divya1677/M2_project_2/0_Abstract/README.md

 2)Marine Applications: Digital thermometers with a high-temperature exhaust gas sensor as the temperature sensor can be used in marine applications for measuring the       local temperature.

 3)Industrial Applications: Digital thermometers are also used in power plants, nuclear power plants, blast furnaces, shipbuilding industries, etc. They can measure         temperature from -220⁰C to +850⁰C.

+ADVANTAGES:

+1.Temperatures may be read quickly and accurately using digital thermometers.

+2.They're small and portable, and you can even keep the thermometer in your backpack.

+3.It's simple to read the display.

+4.A digital thermometer is reasonably priced.

+5.They do not need any particular care.

+DISADVANTAGES:

+1.Digital thermometers have the disadvantage of having dead batteries.

+2.Submerging a conventional thermometer in warm, soapy water is simple, but doing it with a digital thermometer is more complicated.

+3.Some digital thermometers are more accurate than others.

+FUTURE SCOPE:

+The global Digital Thermometers market is anticipated to rise at a considerable rate during the forecast period 2021 to 2027.
+In 2021,

+CONCLUSION:

+The Digital Thermometer that we made is working properly with a good accuracy.